Set up 2-Step Verification

 - You enable 2-Step Verification for your domain in your Google Admin console.
 See Set up 2-Step Verification for your domain for how to enable 2-Step Verification for your account.
 We recommend that you notify your users of this new security process and include instructions on how to get started.

 Note: Although users must opt-in to 2-Step Verification themselves, you may require them to do so.
-Do not make this change until all users have opted in, or they will be locked out of Google Apps.
+Do not make this change until all users have opted in, or they will be locked out of G Suite.
 See the Enforcement article for instructions.

 - The user enrolls in 2-Step Verification, and selects the method for receiving their verification code on their mobile phone: the Google Authenticator app, text message, or phone call.
 How quickly they get their code via text message or phone call depends on their service provider and location.
 We recommend users with smartphones to use the Google Authenticator app which can generate codes without a network connection.
 Point your users to About 2-Step Verification for step by step instructions.